doughodson/OpenEaaglesExamples/Readme.txt

 --------------------------------------------------------------------------------------------
    libxBehaviors      -- eXample UBF behaviors

-   libxDataRecorder   -- eXample extension of the Data Recorder
+   libxRecorder       -- eXample extension of the Data Recorder

    libxPanel          -- eXample components to display an instrument panel, used by 'mainy1',
                          'mainUbf1' and 'testRecordData'